 Andrew G. Sullivan concentrates in intellectual property and complex commercial litigation.
 Mr. Sullivan has experience litigating in both state and federal court, representing individuals and corporations in disputes involving copyright and trademark infringement, misappropriation of trade secrets, invasion of privacy and publicity rights, as well as business torts including unfair competition, fraud, tortious interference and breach of contract.

-Mr. Sullivan recently served on a trial team that secured a $940 million jury verdict on behalf of a medical software company in a significant trade secret case, one of the largest trade secret verdicts in US history.
-Mr. Sullivan also served on a team that secured $130 million for an online real-estate website in a trade secret matter that settled on the first day of trial.
+Mr. Sullivan served on a small trial team that secured a $940 million jury verdict on behalf of a medical software company, one of the largest trade secret verdicts in US history.
+He also served on a team that secured $130 million for an online real-estate website in a trade secret matter that settled on the first day of trial.